influxdata/docs-v2/content/influxdb/v2.0/reference/cli/influx/query/_index.md

 {{% note %}}
 #### Remove unnecessary columns in large datasets
-When using the `influx query` command to query and download large sets of data, drop columns such as `_start` and `_stop` to optimize the downloaded data.
+When using the `influx query` command to query and download large datasets, drop columns such as `_start` and `_stop` to optimize the download file size.

 ```js
 // ...